ecies/rs/README.md

 ### Why XChaCha20-Poly1305

-XChaCha20-Poly1305 is go to option for symmetric ciphers.
-It gives infinite amount of reuse of same secret key with random disposable nonce and more resistant to side-channel attacks than AES-GCM-256.
+XChaCha20-Poly1305 is an excellent choice for symmetric encryption due to its robust security profile, efficient performance, and resistance to side-channel attacks.
+Its extended nonce size allows for safe reuse of the same key with different nonces, making it well-suited for systems that require high volumes of secure data transmission

 ### Why AES-GCM-256 and HKDF-SHA256